mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_processing_README.txt

 cd ~/tagseq/

 srun iRNAseq_bowtie2map.pl "trim$" ~/db/Mcavernosa_Cladocopium > maps
+# If you have a file named count_trim, you need to edit maps to remove a line
+nano maps
+# find the line with count_trim, then Ctrl+K to cut, then save
 launcher_creator.py -j maps -n maps -q shortq7 -t 2:00:00 -e mstudiva@fau.edu
 sbatch maps.slurm